 I like Ruby so much that I started teaching it to beginners.
 First through RailsGirls workshops in Hamburg and Barcelona (where I also organized both).
 Later through periodical meetups in Barcelona and as a (paid) teacher and mentor in the Ironhack Web Development Bootcamp.
 I am also one of the organizers of Barcelona on Rails, the local Ruby User Group.

 From 2017 on, I worked 18 months as a freelancer for solarisBank - a newly founded bank and tech company that offers financial products strictly over APIs.
 Their main office is in Berlin and I worked fully remote from Barcelona.
-Afterwards I have been back for a few weeks at XING Barcelona to update their oldest and largest Ruby on Rails app to the latest Rails version 5.2, before joining Cookpad remotely, who have their (beautiful) office in Bristol, UK.
+Afterwards I have been back for a few weeks at XING Barcelona to single-handedly update their oldest and largest Ruby on Rails app to the latest Rails version 5.2, before joining Cookpad remotely, who have their (beautiful) office in Bristol, UK.
 In the four months with Cookpad I experienced a very dynamic working style where each team would start multiple small experiments each week.
 Small tweaks to UI, texts, features.
 Anything that could be measured and evaluated.
 Successful changes were kept and explored further, unsuccessful ones removed.
-In 2019 I worked on a project for VersaCommerce, a small e-commerce provider based in Hannover, Germany.
+In 2019 I worked for multiple clients, mostly for each in part-time as I had contracts in parallel.

 In case you want to hire me